(Updated February 2020)

 Grandin, T. 2005.
 Maintenance of good animal welfare standards in beef slaughter plants by use of auditing programs.
 Journal Am.
 Vet.
 Med.
 Assoc.
 226:370-373.

-Grandin, T. 2010.
-Recommended Animal Handling Guidelines and Audit Guides.
-Am.
-Meat.
-Institute.
+Grandin, T. 2019.
+NAMI Recommended Animal Handling Guidelines and Audit Guides.
+North American Meat Institute.
 Washington, D.C.

 Gregory, N. et al. 2007.
 Depth of concussion in cattle shot with penetrating captive bolt.
 Meat Science.
 77:499-503.